-Our newest national park takes its name from the Inuktitut word Tongait.
+Our newest national park takes its name from the Inuktitut word Tongait, meaning place of spirits.
 It is 9,700 square kilometres of spectacular wilderness stretching north from Saglek Fjord to the northern tip of Labrador, and westward from the Atlantic seacoast to the Quebec border.
 It's a land of mountains and polar bears, small glaciers and caribou where the Inuit hunt, fish and travel, just as aboriginal peoples have for thousands of years.

 The Torngat Mountains Base Camp, on Saglek Fjord outside the park is the main access to the park.
-In 2012 it will operate from July 14 to September 8.
+It operates from mid July to the end of August.
 For information on packages and bookings, please contact: